Why Canonical Rounds Fail for Optimal Byzantine Resilience: (Binding) Gather Algorithm

 Let $\alpha'$ be any extension of $\alpha$ and $p_j$ a correct process that decides in $\alpha'$, by outputting $W_j$.
 By the code, $p_j$ approves $n-f$ phase 4 messages before deciding.
 Since $(n-f) + (f+1) > n$, at least one of these approved phase 4 messages is from a correct process $p_{i_k}$, $0 \le k \le f$, one of the processes whose phase 4 message was approved by $p_i$ in $\alpha$.
 Thus $S^C \subseteq V_{i_k} \subseteq W_j$. \end{proof}

 This completes the proof of the theorem. \end{proof}

-We show that the common core property (even without binding) is not satisfied after phase 2, namely, if a correct process were to complete the algorithm by returning the $U_i$ set computed in Line~\ref{line:gather compute U}.
+We show that the common core property (even without binding) is not satisfied after phase 2.
+That is, the $U_i$ sets computed by the correct processes in Line~\ref{line:gather compute U} do not necessarily form a common core.

 \begin{proposition} When $f = 2$ and $n = 7$, Algorithm~\ref{alg:binding_gather} does not ensure the common core property after phase 2. \end{proposition}